Production Readiness

 General

-• Separate development and production environments by using distinct workspaces or different Rockset accounts (examples of how to do this here).
+• Separate development and production environments by using distinct Workspaces or different Rockset accounts (examples of how to do this here).

 • Utilize Terraform (and/or Rockset API) for deployment.